BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Educational.md

 > _Problem Solved:_ Thunder & Lightning Inc. needs to repackage Danika's credentials for their customers.

 Thunder & Lightning Inc. is ready to send Danika to a job site!
 To do so they must both reveal and affirm her credentials to the job-site supervisors.
-Even though they are neither the issuer nor the subject of Danika's educational credentials, Thunder & Lightning is able to produce their own version of those credentials.
+Even though they are neither the issuer nor the subject of Danika's educational credentials, Thunder & Lightning is able to produce their own version of those credentials based on the copy of the Gordian Envelope that they hold.

-They want Danika's name in the credentials, so they must ask her for a new copy, but then they elide the rest of the information just like she did.
+They want Danika's name in the credentials, so they must ask her for a copy of the credentials containing that information, but then they elide the rest of the information just like she did, using an application such as `envelope-cli`.
 This is one of the strengths of Gordian Envelope: each party who holds the Envelope (or even an already-elided form of the Envelope) can choose how to further elide it to match their own requirements and their own risk models.

+But a holder can do more than that: they can also add information.
+In this case, Thunder & Lightning wants to add details about Danika's work with them.
+They can do so by wrapping the original, signed information, adding content, and then putting another signature on top of that.
+The original certification information remains verified by the certification board, and the new employment information is verified by Thunder & Lightning.

+Thunder & Lightning's elided version of Danika's certification reveals slightly different information than the previous version:
 ```
 {
     CID(4676635a) [